RMNCLDYO/perplexity-ai-toolkit/README.md

 </p>

 ## Overview

-A simple python wrapper and command-line interface (CLI) for Perplexity AI, enabling programatic access to the chat and online search features using a range of Large Language Models.
+A Python Wrapper and Command-Line Interface (CLI) for Perplexity AI, designed to facilitate seamless interaction with the full suite of language models offered by Perplexity Labs.

+The tool was crafted to support both individuals seeking direct access to AI-powered chat and search capabilities through the command line and developers looking to integrate AI functionalities into their applications.
+Whether you're executing web searches or engaging in conversations with AI, this tool streamlines the process, making advanced AI accessible to everyone.

-## Key Features
+## Features

+- **Command-Line Interface (CLI)**: Search online (in real-time) or engage in conversational chats (similar to ChatGPT) directly from the terminal.
-- **Python Wrapper**: Simplifies calling the Perplexity API with a few lines of code.
+- **Python Wrapper**: Enables seamless interaction with the full suite of AI models offered by Perplexity Labs using just two lines of code.
-- **Command-Line Interface**: Enables users to interact with the API directly from the terminal.
-- **Support for Multiple Models**: Integrates with a range of models including `codellama-70b-instruct`, `pplx-7b-chat`, `pplx-70b-chat`, `pplx-7b-online`, `pplx-70b-online`, `llama-2-70b-chat`, `codellama-34b-instruct`, `mistral-7b-instruct`, and `mixtral-8x7b-instruct`, as defined in `models.json` and [here](https://docs.perplexity.ai/docs/model-cards).
-- **Flexible Configuration**: Customizable settings for model choice, token limits, temperature, top_k and more.
+- **Diverse Model Selection**: Choose from an extensive range of models optimized for specific tasks like conversation and web search, ensuring the right fit for every project.
+- **Customizable AI Experience**: Tailor AI behavior to your exact needs with adjustable settings for model choice, response style, output length, and more, granting unparalleled access and control a variety of large language models.

 ## Prerequisites

-- `Python 3.x`
+- Python 3.x
-- A [Perplexity AI](https://perplexity.ai) account and API key.
+- A Perplexity AI account and API key.

 ## Dependencies
 The following Python packages are required: